Last updated on 28 January 2021

 If you or any of your family members experience any of the above symptoms, it is very important to see a musculoskeletal oncologist.
 Dr Singh says, “Never be dismissive of the symptoms.
 What one may think is a simple joint pain could be something more serious.”

 The last few decades have seen rapid advancements in the field of musculoskeletal oncology.
 In the past, a single orthopaedic surgeon would carry out all your treatment.
-Management of bone cancer is more effective today, and involves a multidisciplinary team of medical oncologists, general surgeons, plastic surgeons, radiologists, radiation oncologists and musculoskeletal pathologists.
+Management of bone cancer is more effective today, and involves a multidisciplinary team of medical oncologists, general surgeons, reconstructive surgeons, radiologists, radiation oncologists, musculoskeletal pathologists, nurse practitioners and allied health professionals.

 It is only possible to truly benefit from the expertise of all of these experts with early treatment.
 “If you find yourself or a loved one having any of the symptoms mentioned previously, it is not only important to go to a musculoskeletal oncologist, but to go early,” urged Dr Singh.
 “If you were to go when the tumour has spread or grown out of control, this could result in an amputation of the limb or danger to the patient’s life.“